How to restrict resources in a company environment

 With the teams in place, the final step is to create security policies.

 To define security policies from the left sidebar of the Codefresh UI choose Account Settings and then click on the Permissions menu item under User Management

-- Cluster privileges (Create/delete/read/update) or Pipeline privileges (Create/delete/read/run/update)
+- Cluster privileges (Create/delete/read/update) or pipeline privileges (Create/delete/read/run/update), and

 - The effective tags (multiple tags can be used).